AthensFramework/SendGrid/README.md

 # SendGridEmailer
-SendGrid email sending wrapper for Framework.
+SendGrid email sending wrapper for the Athens framework.